NikhilShaw/Hybrid-Pratilipi-Recommendation-System/README.md

 Config: <br />
 ````
-Both content_based_recommendation_system and collaborative_filtering_based_recommendation have config variable which can limit the train and test data
+Both content_based_recommendation_system and collaborative_filtering_based_recommendation have configurable variable which can limit the train and test data
 ````

 Question and answers can be found in "Question and Answers.docx"